 Cambridge has plenty of good pubs and beer.
-The Pint Shop generally has the most impressive beers, across 10 keg and 6 cask, and is situated in the centre, just off the Market (Brewdog will soon be opening a few doors down).
+The Pint Shop generally has the most impressive beers, across 23 lines, and is situated in the centre, just off the Market (Brewdog will soon be opening a few doors down).
 The two main areas by the river are also well served – from Quayside, where the Punt Yard bar recently opened, the Maypole is only a couple of minutes away, tucked behind Bridge Street and the Park Street car park, and has a great selection, probably the largest beer selection in Cambridge, while the Mill overlooks the other end of the river and mill pond by Silver Street – probably the best place to take a beer outside in good weather.

 It’s well worth heading away from the centre to some of the backstreet pubs – the Elm Tree and Free Press are particular favourites and almost next to each other, the Cambridge Blue is always good to visit and is one of several good pubs within easy reach of the station, including the Devonshire Arms, the Kingston Arms, the Live & Let Live (be aware of the opening times), and the Flying Pig.
 There is nowhere else in Cambridge like Calverley’s Brewery tap (only Thur-Sat evenings), while the Blue Moon deserves a mention for having 20 craft keg beers, and the Old Bicycle Shop has probably the best vegan food of any place in Cambridge (the Cricketers is good for Thai food).

 Twenty good Cambridge pubs: